InverseIntegral/ctf_writeups/writeup.md

 }
 ```

-Now we have all the parts that we need to get the flag:
+Now we have all the parts that we need to reassemble the flag:

 ```java
 byte[] blueIV = new byte[]{ 0x10, 0x71, (byte) 0xEF, (byte) 0xFE, (byte) 0xC3, 0x6E, (byte) 0xD4, 0x01 };